Bhagsys/pwn.college_Bhagesh/Perceiving Permissions.md

 #Perceiving Permissions

-## Using sudo
+## Changing File ownership
-In this level, you must switch to the zardus user and then run /challenge/run.
-Zardus' password is dont-hack-me.
+In this level, we will practice changing the owner of the /flag file to the hacker user, and then read the flag.
+For this challenge only, I made it so that you can use chown to your heart's content as the hacker user (again, typically, this requires you to be root).

 ### Solve
 **Flag:** `pwn.college{AN72FnNcYLSrz4xMwWwP8M8k66W.QXxEjN0wyM4kjNzEzW}`

-Su to Zardus then enter password and run /challenge/run
+chown using hacker as the user and run /flag to get the flag

 ```hacker@permissions~changing-file-ownership:~$ chown hacker /flag
 hacker@permissions~changing-file-ownership:~$ cat /flag